1 Mar 2022

 One of the key issues for campaigners, researchers and people around the world who care deeply about reducing plastic pollution is ensuring that a treaty doesn’t just tackle plastic waste.
 Waste is an important but small part of the problem.

-Plastic production and improper management is also a major contributor to climate change.
+Plastic production and improper management is also a major contributor to global heating.
 With the IPCC report released this week warning of the impacts of the climate on our future and advising that action must be taken now, his step towards a treaty is a big step forwards for our environment and climate.

 The new agreement will be legally binding, at least in part.
 That means that when countries sign up to join the treaty, they’re agreeing to be legally accountable for achieving certain targets or fulfilling obligations.